Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Radially symmetric solutions with prescribed mass condition and normal velocity at the origin

-\emph{ Conversely, if there exists a distribution $(u,\rho)$ and a surface $S(x,t)=0$ satisfying the above properties, then there exists a weak asymptotic solution $(u^\epsilon,\rho^\epsilon)$ of \eqref{e5.1} whose limit is $(u,\rho)$.}

-\emph{Further starting from an initial discontinuous wave front satisfying an entropy condition, they constructed $(u,\rho)$ and a surface $S(x,t)=0$, satisfying \eqref{e5.1} in the region of smoothness and the Rankine Hugoniot condition \eqref{e5.6} along surface of discontinuity $S(x,t)=0$, using the work of Majda \cite{ma1,ma2} on existence and stability of multidimensional shock fronts.} This construction is only local.

-For the radial case we give a global construction of $(u,\rho)$.
+For the radial case we give here a global construction of $(u,\rho)$.
 We also do not require entropy condition on the initial data for $u$, as the equation is reduced to one dimensional Burgers equation and hence we use the well-known one dimensional theory.
 As a first step of construction of $(u,\rho)$, we derive the equation for the radial case.
-An easy calculation as in section 3, shows that $q$ and $p=r^{(n-1)}\rho$ satisfy the equations
+From Theorem $2.2$ it follows that $q$ and $p=r^{(n-1)}\rho$ satisfy the equations

 with initial conditions

 and boundary condition for $q$ and integral condition on $p$:

 which is to be understood in a weak sense \cite{b1}.
 Weak formulation for the boundary condition for $q$ is